Christinakeke/Christinakeke/README.md

 ### Hi there 👋

+#### I am a third-year econ student ✍️
+I am currently working on DS105L, a course about data collection!

 <!--
 **Christinakeke/Christinakeke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.